Vramshapuh

 Vramshapuh (Վռամշապուհ) was a noble of the Arsacid dynasty who served as the Sasanian client king of Armenia from 389 until his death in 414.
 He is mainly remembered for presiding over the creation of the Armenian alphabet by Mesrop Mashtots.

-Background of his name
+Name

 The name that Vramshapuh had prior to his kingship is unknown as he is only known by his ruling name.
 The name Vramshapuh is the Armenian translation of the Persian names Bahram and Shapur put together.
 When Vramshapuh succeeded his brother Khosrov IV in 389 as Sasanian client king of Arsacid Armenia, Vramshapuh assumed this name in compliment to the Sasanian shah Bahram IV.
 The names Bahram and Shapur were dynastic names of the ruling Sasanian dynasty and demonstrate the cultural influence that the Sasanians had on the remaining Arsacid Armenian monarchs living in Persia.

 Family background

 The exact origins of Vramshapuh are unknown.
 The Armenian historian Ghazar Parpetsi, who lived between the 5th and 6th centuries, presents Vramshapuh as a prince from the Arsacid dynasty, without mentioning his parentage in his History of Armenia.
 Ghazar Parpetsi names him as the brother of his predecessor Khosrov IV and the father of Artaxias (Artashir) IV.
 According to modern genealogies, Vramshapuh was one of the sons of Varasdates (Varazdat).
 Vramshapuh was born and raised in Armenia and little is known of his life prior to his kingship.